Surnames covered in our DNA project:

 click on this map to discover the locations of the towns and villages in England that could have been the origin of some of our Appleby surnames.

 The most well-known of these places was Appleby-in-Westmorland - everyone in the north of England would have known about the Appleby horse-fair (which still takes place today!) - however very few people with the surname Appleby have been found living in Westmorland itself - the place would have been famous enough for a man from this town to be known as 'from Appleby' across the Pennines in Northumberland or to the south in Lancashire.

-However, someone from one of the smaller villages or even a farm called Appleby, who adopted the surname would probably have lived within walking distance of the place they were named for.
+However, someone from one of the smaller villages or even a farm called Appleby located anywhere in the British Isles, who adopted the surname would probably have lived within walking distance of the place they were named for.